Lubba-64/open-source-chess-v2/README.md

 - Can be used for free comercially.
 - Is moderately portable.
 - Is well made.
-- Supports deep customization.
+- Supports customization with more than just colors and images, change the rules and layout of the game!
-- Built with react and typescript for a better build environment.
+- Built with react and typescript for a better build environment, and development experience.